 - Cell phones provide several security measures that can protect your personal information.
 Though, in the event of an emergency situation, these added protections could increase the time it takes to report the situation and get in touch with all involved team members.

-- Cell phones require an ongoing contract with a phone provider.
+- Cell phones are expensive devices that require an ongoing contract with a phone provider, as well as any additional fees or plans to include with them.
 They can also be costly to buy, fix, or replace.

 - Two-way radios are a one-time expense and don’t require contracts or monthly payments.